 Disclaimer: I am not sponsored or affiliated with any of the resources mentioned.

 Coursera provides open online courses from some of the most prestigious universities around the world, such as Yale, University of Pennsylvania, Johns Hopkins University, and University of Edinburgh just to name a few.
 So far I’m taking eight courses including Introduction to the Biology of Cancer from Johns Hopkins University, and I’ve finished three courses including Vital Signs: Understanding What the Body Is Telling Us from the University of Pennsylvania.
 There are just so many courses to choose from, and I’m enjoying all of them!
+I wrote an in-depth review of Coursera including my favorite courses (including great courses for high school students!) on biomedical science that anyone can take, and you can check that out here!

 Cost: Coursera offers a Course Certificate for $49, although if you don’t need the certificate, some courses have an Audit option, where you can access all course material for free.
 Financial Aid is also available.
 Currently, there is a promotion where college students with a registered school email can take an unlimited amount of courses for free until two months after the date of enrollment as long as you sign up for the course before September 30, 2020.